 Want to become an online fitness coach?
 There's some things you need to know before you start.

-The benefits are obvious.
+The benefits to becoming an online fitness coach are obvious.

 - Help more people